 A lightweight bonus reduces your weight by 15 pounds for 15 seconds, draft boost increases the slipstreaming effect by 50 per cent for 30 seconds, while aero boost makes you 25 per cent more aerodynamic for 30 seconds.

-Madison-Genesis rider Ian Bibby unleashed a masterclass in power-ups when racing the first round of the Zwift Kiss Super League earlier this year.
+Madison-Genesis rider Ian Bibby unleashed a masterclass in power-ups when racing the first round of the Zwift Kiss Super League last year.

 But speaking from personal experience, those moments of boosting genius are never as easy as they look.

 After more than one race not having a clue how to use the power-ups, and another occasion where the advantage was wasted because I couldn’t reach my laptop (or phone with the Zwift companion app) I finally had my chance.